intrpr/jekyll-portfol-test/_projects/3370-sign-to-spoken-english.md

 **This course requires a one-hour per week lab criteria**; students should expect to spend at least an hour a week on skill-building exercises in a language laboratory setting.

+###### Note: All downloadable files—class notes, syllabi, and other handouts—are saved in PDF formats and require Adobe Acrobat Reader.
+If the computer you are using does not have Acrobat or the Acrobat browser plugin, you can download it free.

+***

+### What others have said about this course:
+“...The feedback from my interpreting in class was so valuable and it allowed me to learn of patterns in my work that I could work on...”

+“...This has been my all-time favorite class at UVU.
+I loved the format of the class and felt like I left class each time with an increased knowledge or confidence in something...”

+“...[T]he class is...tailored to the questions being posed in class and the skill level of the individual students.”

+“...I really enjoy the safety of the class... when I make mistakes, I don't feel that my pride/ego has been abused.”

+“...[T]his class... really changed how I feel about interpreting.
+I was pushed just the right amount.”

+“...I learned a lot about processing and dual-tasking.
+It was helpful when [we] discussed the process that takes place in our brain while interpreting.”

 <p class="text-center">
 {% include button.html link="https://github.com/YoussefRaafatNasry/portfolYOU" text="Learn More" %}
 </p>